Heptazhou/SDSS-SpecViewer/README.md

 ### Keeping up-to-date

 The `dictionaries.txt` file is the backbone to this tool.
 By running the `update_dictionaries.py` file, it will look for spAll-lite-v6_1_0.fits on your local machine and update said dictionary file.
-The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-05-30.
-Runtime was ~1 hour on a 2.6 GHz Intel Core i7 MacBook Pro.
+The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-07-14.
+Runtime was ~1 hour on a 2.6 GHz Intel Core i7 MacBook Pro (outdated metrics), ~35min with 4 threads on AMD Zen 1, or ~15min with 8 threads on AMD Zen 3, FWIW.

 ## Features to be added